Grivn/normalizejson/README.md

 The data-options are used to normalize the JSON values.
 You should create a `template` to make statements about which function should be taken to normalize specific key's value.

-You can create key-options and value-options with methods `normalizejson.FormatKeyOption` and `normalizejson.FormatDataOption`.
+You can create key-options and value-options with provided methods:
+- `normalizejson.FormatKeyOption` to create a key-option.
+- `normalizejson.FormatDataOption` to create a data-option.

 Here's an example to initiate provider with options.